Art (ART/ART&)

 5 hours of lecture

 Survey of the discipline of graphic design and its cultural and historical context.
 Focus on how graphic design functions as a mode of visual communication and its role in society.
 Presented with a balance of theoretical and hands-on learning methods.
 Appropriate for non-majors.
-[GE, HB, SE]
+[GE, HA, SE]

 Graphic Design Studio I